 The service is led by a service manager (who is based at SELDOC's headquarters), and there is a GP on site who has oversight of the out of hours service.
-Team Leaders are also available via telephone at the service headquarters to address any problems staff may face.
+Team Leaders are also available via telephone at the service headquarters to address any problems staff may face when the service is open.